syncfusion-content/uwp-docs/uwp/Numeric-TextBox/Number-Formatting.md

 ---
 layout: post
-title: NumberFormatting of SfNumericTextBox control for UWP
+title: NumberFormatting in syncfusion NumericTextBox control for UWP
-description: NumberFormatting of SfNumericTextBox control for UWP
+description: Number formatting and group separator in syncfusion NumericTextBox control for UWP
 platform: uwp
 control: SfNumeric TextBox
 documentation: ug
 ---

-# Number Formatting
+# Number formatting and group separator

 Number formatting functionality allows formatting the text based on the FormatString of the control.
 The control will format the display text on lost focus.